bit-broker/auth-service/README.md

 # BitBroker Auth Service

 This is the repo of BitBroker Auth Service.
+This repo is used-by, but not strictly part-of, the core BitBroker service.

 Please visit [this page](INFO.md) for technical details.